Back to Listing

 Young female role models paint new STEM picture

 18 February 2019

 EduTuber Toby Hendy (above) uses YouTube to take her message about physics and maths to the world.
-As one of only a few female science channel presenters, her show helps to address the absence of females in science - online and in reality.
+As one of only a few female science presenters, her channel helps to address the absence of females in science - online and in reality.
 Toby wants her presence to inspire girls to consider STEM subjects at school and beyond.
-Toby is a Westpac Future Leaders Scholar (2017).
-To read more about Toby and see why she is determined to take her Tibees’ physics Youtube channel further, despite the negative, sexist commentary she sometimes experiences, see the WIRE.
+Toby was awarded a Westpac Future Leaders Scholarship in 2017.
+To read more about Toby and see why she is determined to take her Tibees’ physics Youtube channel further, despite the negative, sexist commentary she sometimes experiences, see the Wire.

 Dr Shelley Wickham (above right) is a nanorobotics expert and lectures in physics and chemistry.
 In 2018 she was awarded a Westpac Research Fellowship.
-In this WIRE article she speaks with Professor Maryanne Large (above left) about how Maryanne inspired and mentored her.
+In this Wire article she opens up about the special bond she shares with her first university tutor and mentor Professor Maryanne Large (above left).